 Crew transfer vessels, normally small catamarans, are often the preferred means of personnel transfer to and from offshore wind farms close to land.
 For long distances, helicopter can be used.
-However, the combination of long distances, tough conditions and with many turbines to serve, the need of a Service Operation Vessel (SOV) or a Construction Support Vessel (CSV) arises.
+However, the combination of long distances, tough conditions and with many turbines to serve, the need of a Service Operation Vessel (SOV) arises.
 This reduces the high costs of maintenance and service of offshore wind plants.

 Not just a ship.
 Also a taxi, hotel, store and workshop

 The SOV operates as a means of transport, but it is also a hotel, a warehouse and a workshop - and a temporary home.
 An SOV is reliable, fast and safe, and is able to transport large quantities of spare parts and tools.
 It can take on unplanned tasks, if the need arises.
 Service Operation Vessels can transit quickly from land to the offshore wind farm, and their nimbleness comes in handy when transporting equipment and technicians to and from the turbines within a farm.
 The vessel can stay at the wind power farms for several weeks at a time.
 The vessel always being fully manned, service will be performed more quickly and downtime of the power plant is reduced.

 The vessel holds workshops, enabling the technicians to perform maintenance in vicinity to the wind farms.
 Faults that call for workshop repairs can be fixed immediately.